ITH Pharma: Controversy

 In June 2014, a batch of intravenous feed supplied to hospitals by ITH Pharma in the UK for neonatal care was delivered in an allegedly contaminated state, with about 16 alleged cases of blood poisoning in infants.

 On 31 October 2018 the BBC reported that ITH Pharma were charged with a number of offences following the deaths and illness of babies in some hospitals in England.
 They were charged with seven counts of supplying medicinal product not of the quality specified in the prescription.
 They were also charged with failing to take reasonable steps to ensure patients are not infected by contaminants, in breach of the Health and Safety at Work Act.
-The babies, many of whom were premature, were being fed through drips in neonatal intensive care units, between 2009 and 2014.
+The babies, many of whom were premature, were being fed through drips in neonatal intensive care units because they were unable to feed on their own, between 2009 and 2014.
 ITH Pharma said it was disappointed by the decision to charge the company and would "vigorously defend" the case.

+In January 2022 ITH Pharma entered guilty pleas to three charges, admitting supplying contaminated feed and expressing "We wish to extend our deepest sympathies to the families of the patients affected."

+ITH Pharma was ordered to pay £1.2m by a crown court in 2022 and accepted blame for providing infected TPN to 19 premature babies across nine hospitals in 2014.